dermesser/uvco/README.md

 ### Basic event loop set-up

 Return a promise from the main function run by `runMain()`. `runMain()` will return a promised result, or throw an exception if a coroutine threw one.
+The event loop runs until all callbacks are finished and all coroutines have been completed.
+Callbacks (by libuv) trigger coroutine resumption from the event loop, which is defined in `src/run.cc`.

 ```cpp
 void run_loop() {